Grant Cardone: Cardone Capital

 A 2022 investigative report by The Palm Beach Post showed that from 2018 to 2021 Cardone Capital-owned Miami-area apartment complex Wellington Club overcharged tenants for workforce housing — a government program to provide discounted housing in high-cost-of-living areas to renters employed in key industries such as nursing, teaching and firefighting who would otherwise be priced out of their service area.
 According to the report, this allowed Wellington Club to boost profits while suppressing the county's workforce housing program in a county with limited affordable housing.

+In 2026, Brian H. Robb, a former Chief Marketing Officer of Cardone Capital, filed a $1 billion defamation lawsuit against Grant Cardone and Cardone Capital.
+The lawsuit alleged that Cardone made defamatory statements about Robb on Facebook and in communications with third parties following Robb's testimony in the investor lawsuit Pino v.
+Cardone on December 9, 2025.
+According to the complaint, Robb had previously acted as a whistleblower while employed at Cardone Capital and reported conduct to the FBI that he believed to be fraudulent.
+The lawsuit further alleged that Cardone and Cardone Capital used their social media platforms and public reach to disseminate the statements, causing significant reputational harm to Robb.

 Others

 On a 2023 livestream, Cardone got in a heated dispute with former T-Mobile CEO John Legere who told him that "You are the biggest bullshit artist on the planet," called him "a con man of the highest order" and a "fucking fraud."
 In January 2024, Cardone sued Legere for $100 million, alleging defamation.
 In August, Cardone rejected an offer from Legere to settle out of court, and the parties agreed to a confidential settlement in January 2025.

 In 2024 Cardone sued Formula One Group and Hard Rock Cafe alleging that his expensive watch had been stolen during a Miami Grand Prix event as a result of lax security.

 In 2025 a Las Vegas woman was charged with stealing millions from seven influencers including $2.3 million from the Cardones.